Vegan Cheeseburger Recipe (Healthy & Delicious)

 Next, add the sautéed mixture, mashed sweet potato, cooked quinoa, and flax egg.

-Afterward, season with cumin, smoked paprika, black pepper, and salt.
+Afterwards, season with cumin, smoked paprika, black pepper, and salt.

 In addition, mix in breadcrumbs until the mixture becomes sticky and holds together.